medhut/myreads/README.md

 ## MyReads: A Book Tracking App

-​	This Web App built to showcase the power of React Library in creating effecient and smart frontend applications

 ## About

-​
+​	This Web App was built to showcase the power of React Library in creating effecient and smart frontend applications

 ## Instructions